• Skip to primary navigation

 Yes, you must have a candy thermometer.
 You can't make the recipe without it.

-Candy making isn’t hard per se but it’s all about timing and the correct amount of ingredients.
+Candy making isn't hard per se, but it's all about timing and the correct amount of ingredients.

 I'm a big fan of making my own vegan candy at Halloween time.